MathBon/Discover-PINNs-Model/README.md

 (5) Bayesian optimization based on FcResNet (BO-FcResNet)

-Three PDEs including Klein-Gordon equation, Burgers equation, and Lamé equations are introduced for experiment.
+Three PDEs including Klein-Gordon equation, Burgers equation, and Lamé equations are solved in experiment.